appunni/k3d-practice/02-k3d-config/06-network-config/README.md

 ```
 → Uses: `k3d-shared-network` (shared with other clusters)

-## Key Takeaway

-**The `network:` option in k3d config controls Docker-level connectivity:**
+**Key Takeaway:**
 - **Without `network:`** → Each cluster gets isolated network
 - **With `network: <name>`** → Clusters share network and can communicate

-**Important**: Cross-cluster communication uses Docker node IPs, not pod IPs.
+- **Important**: Cross-cluster communication uses Docker node IPs, not pod IPs.
 Each cluster has its own pod network (CNI overlay - Flannel in k3s) that is isolated even when clusters share a Docker network.
-The `network:` config only affects Docker-level connectivity between cluster nodes, not pod-to-pod communication.

 ## Use Cases